shinshin86/tongs/README.md

   subCommand: {
     foo: "foo", // The function foo will be called
     bar: {
-      funcName: "bar", // The function bar will be called
+      func: "bar", // The function bar will be called
       description: "bar command",
       options: [
         {